Request a password reset token

 Reset the password

-After the Customer clicks the password reset link from their email, they are navigated to a page where they can enter a new password.
+After the Customer clicks the password reset link from their email, the Customer is navigated to a page where they can enter a new password.
 Your application then sends this new password along with the token to Composable Commerce.

-POST /{projectKey}/customers/password/reset- To reset the password for a Customer in a Store, use the following endpoint:
+POST /{projectKey}/customers/password/reset).- To reset the password for a Customer in a Store, use Reset password of Customer in Store.

 - Request: send the